Koumbasi

 Like all lands in north Idiri, Koumbasi is a country of extremes, with blistering heat in the summer but bone-chilling cold on winter nights, infrequent but punishing thunderstorms, challenging mountain ranges cutting across stark desert expanses, and a well-watered but reef-studded coast.
 But Koumbasi has also been blessed with the Tajeddi River, a broad and navigable flow that tumbles down from the bowl of the Cloud Kingdoms, spills over into the marshy Tajeddi Delta, and then loops itself through the southern part of the emirate, creating the Great Bend between its tortuous curves.
 Although still subject to high heat and seasonal drought, the arid plains of the Great Bend allow for raising crops during the rainy season, and pasturing cattle and other livestock during the drier parts of the year.
 Seminomadic tribes travel through the area, avoiding the widely scattered villages during some times of the year, while in other times stopping to trade at the seasonal markets that spring up at predictable intervals each year.

 Along with these markets, the most predictable and anticipated event of the Koumbasi year is the return of the annual rains and the flooding of the Tajeddi river basin.
-After the severely hot and parched months of Pavana and Ashbat, the spell is finally broken by the arrival of the rains around the middle of Jinniyah, which continue on until the beginning of fall.
+After the severely hot and parched months of Pavana and Ashbat, the spell is finally broken by the arrival of the rains around the middle of Jinniyah, which continue on until the beginning of autumn.
 Even before the rain begins to fall in earnest upon Koumbasi the river has already begun to rise, responding to the precipitation that has begin to swell the streams of the Cloud Kingdoms in the preceding weeks.
 But as the rainy season returns to the emirate itself, the Tajeddi quickly bursts free from its banks and swamps the surrounding lowlands -- the reason many towns and villages around the river are built upon stilts, hills, or artificially constructed earthen platforms.
 Although some minor destruction is invariably wreaked during the floods, this is largely accepted as the river's due, and a small price to pay for the fish and crabs, fertile silt, and replenishment of irrigation water that the Tajeddi brings.
 The largest cities of Koumbasi, Jalu-Jaro and the capital Koumbasat, rely both on these gifts and on the river's navigational value for their prosperity.

 Aside from the lands the Great Bend, the terrain of Koumbasi consists largely of alternating strips of flat desert land and stark, nearly impassable mountain ranges.
-The western reaches of the great Sentinel Range cut across the heart of the emirate, while further to the north, the lower but still treacherous Spiny Mountains run along the back of the coastal strip parallel to the sea.
-Between these two ranges lies the vast Plain of Aughessa, a stretch of the Hazari Desert that ranges from flat baked earth to low swells of sand dunes, marked here and there by a scattering of oases.
+The western reaches of the great Sentinel Range cut across the heart of the emirate, while further to the north, the lower but still treacherous Spiny Hills run along the back of the coastal strip parallel to the sea.
+Between these two ranges lies the vast Plain of Aoughessa, a stretch of the Hazari Desert that ranges from flat baked earth to low swells of sand dunes, marked here and there by a scattering of oases.
 Koumbasat sits atop the low broken country of the Hills of the Hundred between the Sunset Sands to the east and the Plain of Red Dust to the west, and suffers frequent sand and dust storms in the dry months as a result.
 The most desolate place of all is the Great Bleakness that occupies much of the northwest of Koumbasi beyond the terminus of the Sentinels.
 With only a few poor wells amidst endlessly shifting and blindingly pale sands, and rumored also to be the haunt of malevolent jinn as well as ghuls and other unnatural perils, this waste is almost entirely unpopulated and few dare venture in.

 The coastal regions are the most temperate parts of Koumbasi, receiving regular late winter and early spring rainfall and experiencing fewer extremes in temperature than inland.
 Both Tureghat, situated close the Adelantean shore, and Télaba on the south side of the Spinies are able to grow a good share of teff and barley as well as produce.
 On the Great Stormy coast on the west side of Koumbasat, conditions are less ideal as rain is less frequent than fog and the weather overall is unpredictable.
 Nevertheless fishing is a thriving industry in Chigokun, and limited farming and grazing are made possible both the fog and the days-long rainstorms that come up with little warning and vanish again just as abruptly.